-You don’t have to be an expert on sports to pitch to Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.
+You don’t need to be a sports fan to pitch to Only A Game, but you should be an experienced narrative-style radio reporter with excellent writing and technical skills and a conversational delivery style.

-Whenever possible, we book freelance stories at least a month in advance.
+We book freelance stories at least a month in advance ... often much more.

 Rates can be discussed with OAG’s senior producer after your pitch is accepted.

-Payment will be made through Boston University, and is subject to the university’s employment procedures.
+Payment will be made through Boston University.
 You will receive instructions on how to submit a W-9 and an invoice.
 You should expect to receive your check within four to six weeks of submitting your paperwork.

-We pay reasonable travel expenses. ("Reasonable" is also defined as staying reasonably close to home.
-Please don't ask us to send you to California if you live in Florida!)
+We pay reasonable travel expenses.
+"Reasonable" includes staying reasonably close to home.
+Please don't ask us to send you to California if you live in Florida!
 Expenses must be pre-approved.
-Please let us know of your expected travel costs during your original pitch, as those additional expenses will be a factor in whether we’re able to accept your story.